 Fighting linguistic extinction one song at a time.

 Hi, everyone.
 I really enjoy learning a lot of various languages, especially Indian ones.
-I've found while learning languages that there's a lot of gray area, and the categories 'Native, Fluent, and Studied', are kind of black and white, so here's more info on my knowledge of languages:
+I've found while learning languages that there are many different stages to learning languages, and specific categories don't exactly reflect my knowledge, so here's more info on my knowledge of languages (as of August 2022):

 English-My parents have taught me since infancy.